 * Click here for rating key

-Irving Street Kitchen Restaurant Review: Snug in the heart of the Pearl District, this cozy, romantic restaurant retains an industrial spirit.
-Milk bottles are made into chandeliers, there are books to read while you wait, plus assorted overstuffed chairs and a set of private booths.
-Opened by a California consortium that manages a small, select group of San Francisco restaurants, Irving Street Kitchen offers an eclectic mix of Pacific Northwest and Southern comfort foods combined with modern American cooking that's both familiar and surprising.
-For example: tender, rich meatballs served on a bed of creamy mashed potatoes with a zingy pepper sauce, and the shrimp and dirty rice-stuffed Dungeness crab.
-There are inventive small plates, such as succulent bacon-wrapped oysters, a wedge salad, salmon "Waldorf" (minus the mini-marshmallows), and hearty ham and biscuits.
-Or you can go for a big plate of Southern fried chicken.
-Everything pairs well with an inventive cocktail list and state-of-the-art taps that deliver about a dozen wines directly from their barrels.
-For dessert, butterscotch pudding is the best in town.
-Weekend brunch features ham and eggs, grits, baked goods, and a still-warm-from-the-fryer cinnamon sugar donut.
+Irving Street Kitchen Restaurant Review: As the Portland outpost of a California consortium with a small, select group of San Francisco restaurants, Irving Street Kitchen straddles the line between industrial and homey.
+Occupying an old factory building (now condominiums), its outdoor dining area is a former railroad deck.
+Milk bottles have been made into chandeliers, and seating includes assorted overstuffed chairs and private booths.
+The menu offers an eclectic mix of Pacific Northwest and Southern comfort foods combined with modern American cooking that's both familiar and surprising.
+For example, mains include tender, rich meatballs served on a bed of creamy mashed potatoes with a zingy pepper sauce, and duck fat-poached halibut with baby artichokes.
+There are plenty of appealing small plates, such as heirloom tomatoes, burrata, whiskey-pickled cherries and pistachio butter, and succulent bacon-wrapped oysters.
+Everything pairs well with inventive cocktails and state-of-the-art taps that deliver about a dozen wines directly from their barrels.
+For dessert, try the butterscotch pudding, the pecan pie or the brownie cookie ice cream sandwich.
+Weekend brunch features ham and eggs, grits, and a still-warm-from-the-fryer cinnamon sugar donut.